ncatlab/nlab-content/pages/3/4/3/7/17343/content.md

   \,.
 $$

-By prop. \ref{FiberOfFibrationIsCompatibleWithWeakEquivalences} (and using that Cartesian product preserves weak equivalences) this functor sends weak equivalences to isomorphisms.
+By prop. \ref{FiberOfFibrationIsCompatibleWithWeakEquivalences} and Rem. \ref{InCatOfFibrantObjectsProductPreservesEquivalences} this functor sends weak equivalences to isomorphisms.
 Therefore the functor on homotopy categories now follows with theorem \ref{UniversalPropertyOfHomotopyCategoryOfAModelCategory}.

 It is immediate to see that the operation of loop concatenation from remark \ref{ConcatenatedLoopSpaceObject} gives the objects $\Omega X \in Ho(\mathcal{C}^{\ast/})$ the structure of [[monoids]].
 It is now sufficient to see that these are in fact groups: